CruiseOutlook

 Typical Weather

 Southampton experiences a temperate maritime climate, with mild winters and warm summers.
-The best time to visit is from late spring to early autumn when the weather is generally pleasant, while winter can be chilly and damp.
+The best time to visit is from late spring to early autumn (May to September), when temperatures are pleasant, while the winter months can be chilly and damp.

 What to Pack

-- An umbrella or waterproof jacket, as rain can occur throughout the year.
+• An umbrella or raincoat, as rain can occur year-round.

 Heads Up